-In all cases unless instructed closer to the date meet at Dufftown at 9am.
+In all cases meet at Dufftown at 9am.

 There is PW work every week led either by Tom Dubern or Jonathon Enright.

-Also being done this winter is the removal of rotten wood from Auchindachy bridge and sleeper changing in the Maisley bridge area.
+Also being done this winter was the removal of rotten wood from Auchindachy bridge and sleeper changing in the Maisley bridge area.

 These photos show a permanent way gang installing safety barriers on the Parkmore bridge.